mweston6288/MH/README.md

 * Issue: Updated builds do not automatically move to the top of the list
 * Plan to resolve: remove build from build array and then reset it to the front
+* Status: This issue in itself appears resolved.
+There are complications due to the above issue causing multiple builds to have the same buildNo.
+Some code is left in the userContext in case it will be needed later

 * Issue: Creating a new build before going to build page prevents older builds from loading in
 * Plan to resolve: remove the length check when entering builds and only check if an update is needed